unparalleled-js/docs-1/features/callable-recipes/handling-raw-content.md

 ```

 ## Raw request body
-When creating your callable recipe, configure the **Request type** to **Raw request body**.
+When creating your callable recipe, select **Raw request body**.
 This configures the recipe to interact with data not formatted with JSON parameters.

 ![Select raw request body](/assets/images/features/callable-recipes/select-raw-request-body.png)
 *Select raw request body*